Is Your Employer Negligent?

 There are many occasions when injuries can occur at work for no reason and not due to anyone’s fault.
 It is just one of those things, and the Workers Compensation Act is there to provide some initial benefits to assist workers in those situations.

-The question however is when do you know when your employer should have done something to avoid the injury.
+How to know when your employer should have done something to avoid the injury?

 Negligence is when your employer either should have done something or failed to do something to avoid the accident.
 Some examples of negligence include:

 - Failing to ensure there are guards on machines to avoid injury;

 - Failing to make sure the system of work is safe, and

 - Limiting the amount of weight a worker needs to lift.

 How do I proceed with a claim for negligence?

 Under the Workers Compensation Act in order to proceed with a claim for negligence, you need to satisfy two elements:

 a) You must reach a minimum 15% whole person impairment, and